Employee taking too many sick days? Here’s how to handle it

 Failure to do so will open up the door for the employee to pursue a discrimination claim against the business.

 Managing sick leave can be tricky for employers to navigate and getting it wrong can cost your business more than just money.
 We know that business owners wear many hats every day and mistakes aren’t intentional, but they can and do happen – this is where Citation HR can help.
-We’ll complete a thorough HR Compliance Audit for your business and help identify any risks before they become problems – and the best part – this service is included in our monthly, cost-effective subscription that’s designed to protect your business from costly risks.
+We’ll complete a thorough HR Compliance Audit for your business and help identify any risks before they become problems – and the best part – this service is included in our monthly, cost-effective HR Software subscription that’s designed to protect your business from costly risks.
 Want to learn more about how Citation HR can help protect your business, contact our friendly team today.

 If any of this information has raised questions about how you should manage sick leave or extended absences, please reach out to friendly workplace relations experts via our 24/7 HR Advice Line.